-The jumps in the parks will continuously vary in their takeoff, radius and launch angle, to give you different feels throughout the year.
-The lengths on the jumps will range from 15 feet to over 50 feet and there are plenty of fun boxes and rails also.
+The jumps in the park will continuously vary in their takeoff, radius, and launch angle to give you different feels throughout the year.
+The lengths on the jumps will range from 15 feet to over 50 feet.

-The Liberation Park Lift runs Friday-Sundays with extended hours during holidays and peak periods.
+The Liberation Park Lift runs during normal mountain operation hours with extended hours during holiday and peak periods.

 The most important part of any day in the park is making it home safely.
-Prior to using Freestyle Terrain, you are responsible for familiarizing yourself with the Freestyle Terrain and obeying all instructions, warnings and signs.
-All Terrain Park users are expected to follow Park Smart:
+You are responsible for familiarizing yourself with the freestyle terrain and obeying all instructions, warnings, and signs.
+All Liberation Park users are expected to follow Park Smart:

 - START SMALL – Work your way up.
 Build your skills.

 - MAKE A PLAN – Every feature.
 Every time.

 - RESPECT – The features and other users.